 - A registered health care practitioner (HCP) who has undergone appropriate training and is deemed competent in the skill.

-- A HCP in training under supervision by a registered, competent HCP.
+- A HCP in training who is fully supervised by a competent professional.

 - A health care assistant who has undergone appropriate training and is deemed competent in the skill, under supervision by a registered, competent HCP.

 - Mature patients and/or parents/carers who have been trained in the skill and are deemed competent, in passing and testing nasogastric tubes.